kalinchernev/kalinchernev.github.io/content/post/drupal8-cloud9-ide.md

 ### Repository based development environment

-[Drupal Composer's drupal-project][9] seems like a really interesting repository which can enable me to start a Drupal 8 project and make an installation.
+Drupal Composer's drupal-project seems like a really interesting repository which can enable me to start a Drupal 8 project and make an installation.
 Also it will provide me with a door of opportunities to manage all my project-global dependencies via composer.

 Here's what I can do to start a [Cloud9 workspace][10] linked my own fork repository of the drupal-project.